Elamite language: Syntax

 Nominal heads are normally followed by their modifiers, but there are occasional inversions.
 Word order is subject–object–verb (SOV), with indirect objects preceding direct objects, but it becomes more flexible in Achaemenid Elamite.
 There are often resumptive pronouns before the verb – often long sequences, especially in Middle Elamite (ap u in duni-h "to-them I it gave").

 The language uses postpositions such as -ma "in" and -na "of", but spatial and temporal relationships are generally expressed in Middle Elamite by means of "directional words" originating as nouns or verbs.
 They can precede or follow the governed nouns and tend to exhibit noun class agreement with whatever noun is described by the prepositional phrase: i-r pat-r u-r ta-t-ni "may you place him under me", lit. "him inferior of-me place-you-may".
 In Achaemenid Elamite, postpositions become more common and partly displace that type of construction.

 A common conjunction is ak "and, or".
 Achaemenid Elamite also uses a number of subordinating conjunctions such as anka "if, when" and sap "as, when".
 Subordinate clauses usually precede the verb of the main clause.
 In Middle Elamite, the most common way to construct a relative clause is to attach a nominal class suffix to the clause-final verb, optionally followed by the relativizing suffix -a: thus, lika-me i-r hani-š-r(i) "whose reign he loves", or optionally lika-me i-r hani-š-r-a.
 The alternative construction by means of the relative pronouns akka "who" and appa "which" is uncommon in Middle Elamite, but gradually becomes dominant at the expense of the nominal class suffix construction in Achaemenid Elamite.

-Language samples
+Sample texts

 Middle Elamite (Šutruk-Nahhunte I, 1200–1160 BC; EKI 18, IRS 33):